10 ways to make the most of Zwickelmania 2017

 Don’t forget your Bend Ale Trail passport

-Zwicklemania is a great way to collect a whole lot of Bend Ale Trail passport stamps in one afternoon, so make sure you snag an atlas at the first brewery you visit or download the free Bend Ale Trail app.
+Zwicklemania is a great way to collect a whole lot of Bend Ale Trail passport stamps in one afternoon, so make sure you snag an atlas at the first brewery you visit or stop by the Visitor Center.

 Finished gathering stamps?
 The Bend Visitor Center is open seven days a week so you can collect your prize anytime.
 Stop by the corner of Lava and Oregon in Downtown Bend between 9 a.m. and 5 p.m. weekdays or 10 a.m. to 4 p.m. on Saturdays and Sundays.